This is the multi-page printable view of this section. Click here to print.

 Caution

-On the ConfigMap list page, after selecting the item you want to delete, you can delete the selected ConfigMap by clicking Delete.
+On the ConfigMap list page, after selecting the item you want to delete, click Delete to delete the selected ConfigMap.

-By using secrets, you can securely store and manage sensitive information such as passwords, OAuth tokens, and SSH keys.
+Using secrets allows you to securely store and manage sensitive information such as passwords, OAuth tokens, and SSH keys.

 Create Secret

 2. On the Service Home page, click Secret under the Configuration menu.
-You will be taken to the Secret List page.
+2. Go to the Secret List page.

-3. Secret List page, select the cluster and namespace from the top left gear button, then click Create Object.
+3. On the Secret List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 4. In the Object Creation Popup, enter the object information and click the Confirm button.